Zach Woods

-Zach Woods (born September 25, 1984) is an American actor and comedian.
+Zach Woods (born September 25, 1984) is an American actor, comedian, writer, producer, and director.
 He is best known for his roles as a series regular for three seasons as Gabe Lewis on the NBC sitcom The Office, as Jared Dunn on the HBO comedy series Silicon Valley, as Zach Harper on the USA Network sitcom Playing House, and as Matt Spencer on the HBO comedy show Avenue 5.
 He also recurred on the HBO series Veep as Ed Webster, and starred as billionaire Edgar D. Minnows in the Apple TV+ murder mystery series The Afterparty.

 Early life

 Woods was born in Trenton, New Jersey.
 He is Jewish.
 The family surname had originally been Widensky.
 His father, Jonathan, is a psychiatrist who specializes in clinical therapy, and his mother, Lisa, is a nurse practitioner.
 Woods is a middle child; he has an older brother and younger sister.
 In 1997 and 1998, he attended summer camp at Interlochen Center for the Arts.
 He grew up in Yardley, Pennsylvania, and graduated from Pennsbury High School in 2003.
-He graduated with a Bachelor of Arts (BA) from the Gallatin School of Individualized Study at New York University.
+He graduated with a Bachelor of Arts degree from the Gallatin School of Individualized Study at New York University.